MassEnviroScreen Cumulative Burden Score - A Supplement for Environmental Justice Prioritization

 Air Toxics Cancer Risk Coronary Heart Disease

-Respiratory Hazard Index Chronic Obstructive Pulmonary Disease
+Air Toxics Respiratory Hazard Chronic Obstructive Pulmonary Disease

 Proximity to Heavy Traffic Adult Cancer